Rieko Kodama: Later work

 Beyond working on the Phantasy Star series during the Sega Genesis years, Kodama created artwork for other Sega games including Mega Drive versions of Sorcerian (1987), SpellCaster (1988), Altered Beast (1988), Alex Kidd in the Enchanted Castle (1989), Mystic Defender (1989), Shadow Dancer: The Secret of Shinobi (1990), Sonic the Hedgehog (1991), and Sonic the Hedgehog 2 (1992).
 After her success in directing Phantasy Star IV, she directed Magic Knight Rayearth (1995), an RPG for the Sega Saturn based on the manga series of the same name.
 She was involved in all aspects of the game including sales and marketing.

 Kodama soon became a producer at the Sega Wow division and led the development of Skies of Arcadia, which released for the Dreamcast in 2000.
 As her first 3D RPG, Kodama felt her freedom of expression had expanded.
 The project began because her team wanted to create a completely 3D RPG for the Sega Saturn.
 The project was moved to the Dreamcast when the content became too large for the Saturn to process.
 According to Kodama, a defining element during development was to not rely on advanced graphics and particularly the CGI movies that were popular in games at the time, which Kodama felt took control away from the player.
 Kodama has stated that Skies of Arcadia along with the Phantasy Star series were her favorite projects she worked on.

 In the mid-2000s, Kodama served as producer on edutainment games for the Nintendo DS and PlayStation Portable.
 Her last notable work was leading the production of the 7th Dragon series.
 The series includes 7th Dragon for the Nintendo DS, 7th Dragon 2020 and 7th Dragon 2020-II for the PlayStation Portable, and 7th Dragon III Code: VFD for the Nintendo 3DS.
 In 2018, she was the lead producer of the Sega Ages series.

 Death

 A memorial message dedicated to Kodama was included in the end credits of the Sega Genesis Mini 2, which was released on October 27, 2022.
-Addressing inquiries by IGN and Famitsu, Sega confirmed that Kodama had died on May 9, 2022, at 58 years old, and initially refrained from a public announcement to respect her family's privacy.
+Addressing inquiries by IGN and Famitsu, Sega confirmed that Kodama had died on May 9, 2022, and initially refrained from a public announcement to respect her family's privacy.